 Jesus referred to two men going up to the temple

 to pray — the one a Pharisee, the other a tax-collector.

 The Pharisee began by thanking God that he was not like

-the sinners of society and then went on to recite his own notable virtues.
+the sinners of society and then went on to reel off his own

 The tax-collector stood at a distance with downcast eyes,